 About us

-Girlhood Reclaimed is disrupting the growing dominance of misogynist narratives and the impact it has on young women, girls, and children of marginalised genders.
+Girlhood Reclaimed is disrupting the growing dominance of misogynist narratives and the impact that has on young women, girls, and gender-diverse young people.

 We believe that creating sense-making spaces where young people can reclaim joy in their girlhood helps undo some of the harm caused by these dominant narratives, empowering them to engage with feminist activism and find their voice.

-Very often when people talk about misogyny and its harm, the voices and insights from some of those who it most effects are missed.
-Young women, girls and young people from marginalised genders tell us how their lives are made less safe and free because of it.
+Very often, when people talk about misogyny and its harm, the voices and insights from some of those who it most affects are missed.
+Young women, girls and gender-diverse young people tell us how their lives are made less safe and free because of it.

 We centralise their experiences and voices, supporting them and training the adults in their lives to better respond to misogyny and its harm in their school and youth centre communities.